 For example, one of the things that Intrepid is most famous for is its doors in the hull sides.
 Today most boats the company builds has these doors but it wasn't always like that.
 Intrepid was the first boat builder that we know of which incorporated this great idea into a center console, first doing it for the Hillsborough County Sheriff’s office, then for avid scuba divers, and after that by most of Intrepid's customers.

 Intrepid has numerous console configurations available for the 300.

 Build to Fit One's Ergonomics

 But the side door is just one customizable feature.
 Some owners also customize their Intrepids to fit their personal ergonomics.
 Short skippers may want a center console that is lower than standard to make it easier to see over.
 Or, they may want to keep the headroom inside the console's head, so they have Intrepid build in a raised platform at the helm.

-Likewise the helm seat is another fully customizable aspect of the Intrepid 300.
+Likewise the helm seat is another fully customizable aspect of the Intrepid 300 Center Console.
 Some skippers want a leaning post, others want a high comfortable bench seat for two, still other operators prefer a fully bolstered seat with a swing-away bottom so that the operator can stand at the helm yet have bolsters around his trunk much as is done on high-performance boats.